Note

 This tutorial assumes that both the DNS Server and domain controller are on the same virtual machine.
 If the DNS Server is configured on a different VM than the domain controller VM, latency when syncing objects could result in automated deployment issues.

-Use Azure Marketplace to choose one of several preconfigured images from the virtual machine gallery:
+Use the Azure portal to choose one of several preconfigured images from the gallery.
+There are two entry points to start an availability group deployment in the Azure portal:

 Choose basic settings